Teen's Friends Bring Prom to Her After She's Injured In Bonfire Explosion: There 'Were Happy Tears'

 “I didn’t understand the severity of her burns until I saw her in the trauma center,” Ellen tells PEOPLE.
 “It’s every mom’s worst nightmare.
 You don’t want to see your kids hurt.”

-Weeks earlier, Korryn had agreed to attend prom with her friend Jonathan Ayala, a senior at Glendale East High School.
+Weeks earlier, Korryn had agreed to attend prom with her friend Jonathan Ayala, a senior at Glenbard East High School.
 But after the incident, a school dance was the furthest thing from Korryn’s mind.
 Still, Ayala was determined to bring Korryn a bit of joy amid her painful recovery.

 “He told me in the hospital that he was determined to bring prom to her, even if it was in the hospital,” Ellen recalls of Ayala.
 “Then when we came home, he asked if he could decorate the basement.”